Democrat Vice President Nominee Kamala Harris Reiterates Dovish Party Stance On Cannabis

 With Joe Biden leading in most polls and prediction markets—and Democrats solidly favored to win both the House and Senate—investor anticipation of a ‘Blue Wave’ appears to be growing.
 The additional mention to a live national audience only heightens expectations for aggressive policy action should Biden/Harris get elected.

-For now, TDR remains skeptical of the polling but optimistic cannabis can be legalized and/or descheduled eventually with a Democratic Senate majority.
+For now, TDR remains skeptical of the polling but optimistic cannabis can be legalized and/or descheduled eventually with a Democratic Senate majority, since the party stance on cannabis is favorable.
 A blue wave could simply expedite the process.